From survival to coherence

 It learns how to protect.

-It learns how to disconnect when staying present is not possible.
+When staying present is not possible.

 Muscle tone shifts.